Not Out To Lunch: Businesses That Rely On Federal Workers Suffer The Shutdown

 The customers who were in the Tokyo Joe's during a recent weekday lunch rush could take solace in getting through the line faster.

-Jeda Mckenney was sitting at a table outside.
+Jeda McKenney was sitting at a table outside.
 He's not a federal employee and says he's not paying much attention to the shutdown, though he might "when stoplights stop working and they don't shovel my snow."

 Those aren't federal obligations, but the sentiment reflects those of other Tokyo Joe's customers.
 They were not noticing effects of the shutdown in their daily lives.

-Again, however, the businesses federal workers use certainly are noticing.
+Still, the businesses federal workers use certainly are noticing.

 And while the furloughed workers are likely to get back pay, a sandwich shop is not going to get paid for a sandwich not eaten.